 Are younger or older Australians more likely to receive treatment for alcohol use?

-Australians aged 30-39 and 40-49 are the age groups most likely to receive treatment for alcohol use, with each accounting for 26% of all alcohol-related treatment episodes.
+Australians aged 40-49 are the age group most likely to receive treatment for alcohol use, accounting for 28% of all alcohol-related treatment episodes.
 Very old (60+ years) and very young (10-19 years) Australians are least likely to receive treatment for alcohol use.

 Please note: Percentages may not tally to 100% due to rounding.